adopted-ember-addons/ember-data-factory-guy/README.md

 *With this scenario setup, you have a user with two projects that belongs to a company.*

+You can use traits to help create the relationships as well, but this strategy allows you to build up complex scenarios in a different way that has it's own benefits.

 ### Testing models, controllers, components